frankfurtmacmoses/frankfurtmacmoses.github.io/bio-informatics/final_project/FINAL_REPORT.md

 ### 2.1 Data Acquisition and Preprocessing

-Gene expression count data and clinical annotations were obtained from the TCGA-BLCA project.
-The dataset comprised 90 tumor samples (50 low-grade, 40 high-grade) with RNA-seq read counts for protein-coding genes.
-Sample tumor grades were obtained from the class annotation file.
+We obtained gene expression count data and clinical information from the TCGA-BLCA project.
+The dataset includes 90 tumor samples—50 low-grade and 40 high-grade—with RNA-seq read counts for protein-coding genes.
+Tumor grade information came from the class annotation file.

 #### 2.1.1 Gene Filtering

-To remove lowly expressed genes that contribute noise to downstream analyses, we applied the assignment-specified filtering strategy: "Filter out genes that are not expressed (count ≤ 5) in at least 10% of the samples".
-This means genes where count ≤ 5 in ≥10% of samples (≥9 samples) were removed.
-Equivalently, only genes with count ≤ 5 in <10% of samples were retained.
-This strict filtering approach ensures that genes with minimal expression across the cohort are excluded while preserving biologically relevant genes.
-After filtering, 15,967 genes were retained for analysis from an initial set of over 60,000 transcripts.
+Lowly expressed genes can add noise to the analysis, so we filtered them out following the guideline: "Filter out genes that are not expressed (count ≤ 5) in at least 10% of the samples."
+In practical terms, we removed genes where the count was 5 or less in 9 or more samples (that's 10% of our 90 samples).
+Put another way, we only kept genes that had counts above 5 in at least 90% of samples.
+This stringent filtering removes genes with minimal expression while keeping those that are biologically relevant.
+Starting with over 60,000 transcripts, we ended up with 15,967 genes for our analysis.

 #### 2.1.2 Normalization

-Count data were normalized using Counts Per Million (CPM) to account for differences in library sizes across samples:
+To account for differences in sequencing depth between samples, we normalized the count data using Counts Per Million (CPM):

 ```
 CPM_ij = (count_ij / Σ_k count_kj) × 10^6
 ```

-where count_ij is the raw count for gene i in sample j.
-For visualization and clustering analyses, we applied log transformation with a prior count of 2:
+where count_ij represents the raw count for gene i in sample j.
+For visualization and clustering, we log-transformed the CPM values using a prior count of 2:

 ```
 log2CPM_ij = log2(CPM_ij + 2)
 ```

+This transformation helps stabilize variance and makes the data more suitable for downstream analyses.

 ### 2.2 Dimensionality Reduction and Clustering

 #### 2.2.1 Principal Component Analysis

-PCA was performed on standardized log₂CPM values to reduce dimensionality and visualize global expression patterns.
-Samples were standardized using z-score normalization prior to PCA.
-The first 10 principal components were computed, and variance explained by each component was evaluated.
+We applied PCA to the standardized log₂CPM values to reduce the dimensionality of our data and visualize overall expression patterns.
+Before running PCA, we standardized samples using z-score normalization.
+We computed the first 10 principal components and looked at how much variance each one explained.

 #### 2.2.2 Optimal Cluster Determination

-To identify natural groupings in the data, we performed K-means clustering with k ranging from 2 to 10.
-For each k, the silhouette score was calculated:
+To find natural groupings in the expression data, we ran K-means clustering trying k values from 2 to 10.
+For each k, we calculated the silhouette score:

 ```
 s(i) = (b(i) - a(i)) / max{a(i), b(i)}
 ```

-where a(i) is the mean intra-cluster distance and b(i) is the mean nearest-cluster distance for sample i.
-The optimal k was selected as the value maximizing the mean silhouette score.
-We also performed hierarchical clustering with average linkage for comparison.
+where a(i) is how far a sample is from others in its cluster on average, and b(i) is how far it is from samples in the nearest other cluster.
+We picked the k that gave the highest average silhouette score.
+We also tried hierarchical clustering with average linkage to see how the results compared.

 #### 2.2.3 Cluster Quality Assessment

-Cluster quality was assessed using entropy, which measures the agreement between predicted clusters and true tumor grades.
-For each cluster j, we computed:
+We assessed how well our clusters matched the actual tumor grades using entropy, which measures agreement between cluster assignments and true labels.
+For each cluster j, we calculated:

 ```
 e_j = -Σ_i p_ij log2(p_ij)
 ```

-where p_ij is the proportion of samples in cluster j belonging to true class i.
-Total entropy was calculated as the weighted average:
+where p_ij is the fraction of samples in cluster j that actually belong to grade i.
+Total entropy is the weighted average across all clusters:

 ```
 E = Σ_j (m_j/m) × e_j
 ```

-where m_j is the size of cluster j and m is the total number of samples.
-Lower entropy indicates better alignment between clusters and true labels.
+where m_j is the number of samples in cluster j and m is the total sample count.
+Lower entropy means better agreement between our clusters and the real tumor grades.

 ### 2.3 Differential Expression Analysis

 #### 2.3.1 DESeq2 Analysis

-Differential expression analysis was performed using DESeq2, which models RNA-seq count data using a negative binomial distribution.
-DESeq2 accounts for library size differences, estimates gene-wise dispersion, and applies shrinkage to improve stability of log fold change estimates.
-The statistical model is:
+For differential expression, we used DESeq2, which models RNA-seq count data with a negative binomial distribution.
+DESeq2 handles several important issues: it accounts for differences in library sizes, estimates how much each gene varies, and shrinks fold change estimates to make them more reliable.
+The statistical model looks like this:

 ```
 K_ij ~ NB(μ_ij, α_i)
 ```

-where K_ij is the count for gene i in sample j, μ_ij is the mean, and α_i is the dispersion parameter.
-Wald tests were used to assess significance, with p-values adjusted for multiple testing using the Benjamini-Hochberg procedure.
+where K_ij is the count for gene i in sample j, μ_ij is the expected value, and α_i captures the dispersion.
+We used Wald tests to check significance and adjusted p-values for multiple testing using the Benjamini-Hochberg method.

-Genes were considered significantly differentially expressed if they met the criteria: adjusted p-value (FDR) < 0.01 and absolute log₂ fold change > 1.
+We considered a gene significantly differentially expressed if it had an adjusted p-value (FDR) below 0.01 and an absolute log₂ fold change greater than 1.

 ### 2.4 Gene Ontology Enrichment Analysis